-Aging Frailty is estimated to affect over 10% of people 65 years of age and older.
+Aging Frailty is estimated to affect between 7 to 12% of people 65 years of age and older.
 Aging Frailty results in increased fatigue, difficulty going about daily activities, decreased mobility, heightened risk of injury from falling, more frequent visits to the doctor and a general decrease in health without a definitive explanation of the cause.

 An underlying trigger thought to be critically involved in Aging Frailty is chronic low-grade inflammation within the body.
-Such chronic inflammation can take severe tolls on the body and general health.
+Such chronic inflammation can take a severe toll on the body and general health.
 This includes weakening of the immune system (immunosenescence).

-Mesenchymal stem cell therapy can alleviate inflammation, and promote endogenous tissue repair.
-We thus believe that LMSCs can be therapeutically beneficial to those with Aging Frailty, with long-term benefits of promoting increased mobility, strength and stamina, while also improving the immune systems and, ultimately, overall quality of life.
-We are currently the only organization running clinical trials using stem cells to affect the symptoms of Aging Frailty.VIEW CLINICAL TRIALS
+Mesenchymal stem cell therapy has been shown to reduce inflammation, and promote endogenous tissue repair.
+We thus believe that LMSCs may be therapeutically beneficial to those with Aging Frailty, with long-term benefits of promoting increased mobility, strength and stamina, while also improving the immune systems and, ultimately, overall quality of life.
+We are currently multiple clinical studies to test the safety and efficacy of LMSCs in Aging Frailty.VIEW CLINICAL TRIALS

 Alzheimer’s disease is a neurodegenerative disorder that leads to progressive memory loss and death.
 An estimated 5.3 million Americans are currently diagnosed, but there are few drugs available for treating Alzheimer’s disease, and none that affect the long-term progression of the disease.
 (Alzheimer’s Association ) Barring significant medical breakthroughs, as many as 16 million Americans could be afflicted by the year 2050.